ringcentral/ringcentral-api-docs/docs/voice/supervision.md

 Partners today have used this API to provide RingCentral customers with call assistants that provide their agents with real-time suggestions to help provide customers with rapid and accurate recommendations.
 This scenario is visualized below.
 Once the call is established, the Supervision API can be used to connect an app to a call by providing:

 * Call's `sessionId`
-* Agent's `extensionNumber`
+* Agent's `extensionId`
 * Supervisor's `deviceId`

 <img class="img-fluid" src="../../img/supervisionapi_v3.png" style="max-width:600px;">

 ## Prerequisites

-Before you begin, please verify these prerequesites are met:
+Before you begin, please verify these prerequisites are met:

 1. You have set up a "Call Monitoring Group" with Agents and Supervisors in the [Online Account Portal](https://service.ringcentral.com) following the [Groups Overview](https://support.ringcentral.com/article/Department-Overview), or via the [RingCentral API](https://developers.ringcentral.com/api-reference#Account-Provisioning-createCallMonitoringGroup).